fleming79/async-kernel/README.md

 Async kernel provides two event loops (one per channel):

-- `shell`: The shell event loop runs in the thread where it is started; normally the `MainThread` (it is possible to run the shell in other threads)
+- `Shell`: The shell event loop runs in the thread where it is started; normally the `MainThread` [^non-main-thread]
-- `control`: The control event loop always starts in a new thread named 'ControlThread'
+- `Control`: The control event loop always starts in a new thread named 'ControlThread'

 ### Messaging